Skip to content

 2. Antipsychotics: Antipsychotic medications like aripiprazole, olanzapine, and quetiapine are often used to treat acute manic or mixed episodes.
 They can also be used as maintenance therapy to prevent future episodes.

-3. Antidepressants: Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), may be prescribed in combination with a mood stabilizer to alleviate depressive symptoms.
+3. Antidepressants: Antidepressant medication, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), may be prescribed in combination with a mood stabilizer to alleviate depressive symptoms.
 However, they are usually used cautiously to avoid triggering manic episodes.

 4. Anti-anxiety Medications: In some cases, anti-anxiety medications like benzodiazepines may be prescribed to help manage anxiety symptoms associated with bipolar disorder.
 These medications are typically used for short-term relief due to the potential for dependence.